Bakersfield station (Amtrak): Greyhound Lines

 Greyhound Lines service moved here in 2022 after its longtime station on 18th Street closed.
 They operate out of two bus bays west of the Amtrak Thruway bus bays.
 Greyhound also has a covered outdoor waiting area and a ticket office inside the station building.

 Kern Transit

 Kern Transit is the regional transit provider for Kern County.
 The station is one of two major hubs used within Bakersfield (the other is the Downtown Transit Center primarily used by Golden Empire Transit).
 Currently five bus routes connect with half of the train routes.
 They travel to various locations throughout the county, including: Desert Communities, East San Joaquin Valley, Kern River Valley, Mountain Communities, and West Kern.
-Outside of the county, Route 130 connects to Santa Clarita station and the McBean Regional Transit Center.